Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A team of On-call engineers frequently needs to connect to Amazon EC2 Instances In a private subnet to troubleshoot and run commands.
 The Instances use either the latest AWS-provided Windows Amazon Machine Images (AMIs) or Amazon Linux AMIs.
 The team has an existing IAM role for authorization.
 A SysOps administrator must provide the team with access to the Instances by granting IAM permissions to this

 - [x] Add a statement to the IAM role policy to allow the ssm:StartSession action on the instances.
 Instruct the team to use AWS Systems Manager Session Manager to connect to the Instances by using the assumed IAM role.
 - [ ] Associate an Elastic IP address and a security group with each instance.
-Add the engineers’ IP addresses to the security group inbound rules.
+Add the engineers' IP addresses to the security group inbound rules.
 Add a statement to the IAM role policy to allow the ec2:AuthoflzeSecurityGroupIngress action so that the team can connect to the Instances.
 - [ ] Create a bastion host with an EC2 Instance, and associate the bastion host with the VPC.
 Add a statement to the IAM role policy to allow the ec2:CreateVpnConnection action on the bastion host.
 Instruct the team to use the bastion host endpoint to connect to the instances.
 - [ ] Create an internet-facing Network Load Balancer.
 Use two listeners.
 Forward port 22 to a target group of Linux instances.
 Forward port 3389 to a target group of Windows Instances.
 Add a statement to the IAM role policy to allow the ec2:CreateRoute action so that the team can connect to the Instances.

 ### A company has an AWS Cloud Formation template that creates an Amazon S3 bucket.
 A user authenticates to the corporate AWS account with their Active Directory credentials and attempts to deploy the Cloud Formation template.
 However, the stack creation fails.
 Which factors could cause this failure?
 (Select TWO.)

-- [x] The user’s IAM policy does not allow the cloudformation:CreateStack action.
+- [x] The user's IAM policy does not allow the cloudformation:CreateStack action.
-- [ ] The user’s IAM policy does not allow the cloudformation:CreateStackSet action.
+- [ ] The user's IAM policy does not allow the cloudformation:CreateStackSet action.
-- [x] The user’s IAM policy does not allow the s3:CreateBucket action.
+- [x] The user's IAM policy does not allow the s3:CreateBucket action.
-- [ ] The user’s IAM policy explicitly denies the s3:ListBucket action.
+- [ ] The user's IAM policy explicitly denies the s3:ListBucket action.
-- [ ] The user’s IAM policy explicitly denies the s3:PutObject action.
+- [ ] The user's IAM policy explicitly denies the s3:PutObject action.

 ### A company runs a web application on three Amazon EC2 instances behind an Application Load Balancer (ALB).
-The company notices that random periods of increased traffic cause a degradation in the application’s performance.
+The company notices that random periods of increased traffic cause a degradation in the application's performance.
 A SysOps administrator must scale the application to meet the increased traffic.
 Which solution meets these requirements?

 - [ ] Create an Amazon CloudWatch alarm to monitor application latency and increase the size of each EC2 instance If the desired threshold is reached.
 - [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to monitor application latency and add an EC2 instance to the ALB if the desired threshold is reached.